ktaylor63/southeast/docs/images.md

 - **alt**: A description of the photo that will be read to screenreaders/displayed if the image fails to load
 - **caption**: The caption that will be displayed for this photo (can include HTML!)
 - **link**: A link to the full resolution photo on flickr or elsewhere on the web
+- **position**: Defines the focal point of the image.
+During resizing this area will be kept in view.

 The following should appear at the top of Markdown files:
 ```yml